Instructor: James Sondgeroth

 The questions below and succeeding ones will function as learning objectives for the essay and multiple-choice exams and will also constitute a lecture outline for the course.Depending on how quickly we move this semester, the class will cover between 45 to 54 of these questions.

-For the essay exam, students will be allowed to use two sheets of paper (8.5 X 11) with handwritten notes on both sides of each.
-These notes must be turned in with the exam and will constitute 10% of the exam grade.
+For each exam, students will be allowed to use one sheet (8.5 X 11) of paper with handwritten notes on both sides.
+These notes must be turned in after students complete each exam.
+Up to ten extra credit points will be awarded for these notes based on their thoroughness.

 Answers to the essay questions must be written in a Blue Book